Dubeman/Dubeman.github.io/README.md

 ### Advanced NLP for Safer Online Communities: A Multi-label classification problem

-In pursuit of fostering safer online spaces, I applied cutting-edge Natural Language Processing (NLP) techniques to detect Patronizing and Condescending Language (PCL) on Twitter.
+In pursuit of fostering safer online spaces, I applied  Natural Language Processing (NLP) techniques to detect Patronizing and Condescending Language (PCL) on Twitter using the _Dont Patronize Me!_ (Perez et. al 2020) dataset.
 This content moderation challenge, framed as a SemEval problem, demanded a nuanced approach.

 #### Diverse Approaches
 We embraced both Statistical and Deep NLP techniques to address the intricacies of PCL detection comprehensively.